 Tips for Visiting Rockefeller Center

-- The Rockefeller Center is included on several money saving tourist passes including the New York Pass, NY Explorer Pass, and TurboPass New York.
+- Rockefeller Center Tours are included on several money saving tourist passes including the New York Pass, Go NY All-Inclusive Pass, NY Explorer Pass, and TurboPass New York.

 - If you’re confident that you want to experience Top of the Rock Observation Deck, purchase your tickets in advance.
 The line to buy tickets for Top of the Rock can get really long during peak times, but if you already have your tickets in hand, you can bypass the crowds and head straight for the elevator.